SAFETY POLICY OF THE ARTILLERY RESERVE, INC.

 The following is an outline of the safety requirements a unit commander can expect at a reenactment.

-1. Equipment and Gun Drill Forms must be completed and signed for each artillery piece to be taken to the field.
+1. Equipment and Gun Drill Forms must be completed and signed by all members, along with the passing of

-These forms can be obtained by clicking here or from the Reserve's Ordnance Officers, at the Artillery Headquarters
+These forms can be obtained by clicking here or from the Reserve's Ordnance Officers, at the

-immediately upon arrival of an event.
+Artillery Headquarters immediately upon arrival of an event.

 2. Be prepared for inspections of the following: